ministryofjustice/security-guidance/docs/leak-handling-process.md

 ### Step 2.2: Information and sign off check

-1. The OST Lead checks that the leak investigation request is complete with all required information and the required sign-off.
+1. The Investigations SOC Team Lead checks that the leak investigation request is complete with all required information and the required sign-off.
 This confirms the legitimacy of the investigation.

-2. If the request is incomplete or not signed off, the OST Lead connects back to the Requestor to provide this information.
+2. If the request is incomplete or not signed off, the Investigations SOC Team Lead connects back to the Requestor to provide this information.
 The process returns to step [2.1.2](#step-212-receive-investigation-report).

 3. If the request is complete and signed off, go to step [2.2.1](#step-221-create-incident).

 ### Step 2.2.1: Create incident

-1. The OST Lead assigns an OST Analyst to the request.
+1. The Investigations SOC Team Lead assigns an Investigations SOC Team Analyst to the request.

-2. The OST Analyst creates a ServiceNow 'placeholder' incident using the Technology Portal.
-In all cases, the title of the placeholder **SHALL** be "An investigation carried out by OST."
+2. The Investigations SOC Team Analyst creates a ServiceNow 'placeholder' incident using the Technology Portal.
+In all cases, the title of the placeholder **SHALL** be "An investigation carried out by the SOC."

 3. Proceed to step [2.2.2](#step-222-collect-evidence).